devsam19/DWS/README.md

 # DWS
 A web application for a Digital Warehousing System.
-!st commit: Contains Login pages for Client and Admin.
-Need to link pages.
+1st commit: Contains Login pages for Client and Admin.
+Pages yet to be linked.
+2nd commit: Initial login page linked to Client and Admin Login.
+New account page to be created.